Antti Raanta: Chicago Blackhawks (2013–2015)

 In the 2014–15 season, on 15 November, the Blackhawks announced that Raanta had been assigned to the Rockford IceHogs to make room for rookie goaltender Scott Darling.
 On 17 December, Raanta was called up from the IceHogs and placed on the Blackhawks' roster, replacing goaltender Darling, who was himself demoted back to Rockford.
 However, on 22 February 2015, the Blackhawks again reassigned Raanta to the IceHogs after a 6–2 loss against the Boston Bruins, and called up Darling to take his place.
 Raanta was recalled on 12 April to join the Blackhawks in the 2015 playoffs, but did not dress in any more games.
-When the Blackhawks went on to win the Stanley Cup by defeating the Tampa Bay Lightning in six games in the 2015 Stanley Cup Finals, Raanta was given a personal day with the Cup in the 2015 off-season and a Stanley Cup ring; however, he did not meet the minimum games requirement to include his name on the Stanley Cup, nor had he dressed in the playoffs, as by this time he had been relegated to the Blackhawks' third-string goaltender.
+When the Blackhawks went on to win the Stanley Cup by defeating the Tampa Bay Lightning in six games in the 2015 Stanley Cup Final, Raanta was given a personal day with the Cup in the 2015 off-season and a Stanley Cup ring; however, he did not meet the minimum games requirement to include his name on the Stanley Cup, nor had he dressed in the playoffs, as by this time he had been relegated to the Blackhawks' third-string goaltender.
 Chicago did not request an exemption, because he spent time playing in the minors after the trade deadline and was not fully dressed during the playoffs.